 Scholars are funded by Rotary International to promote international understanding

-Global Scholarships, The Rotary Foundation's oldest and best-known program, was founded in 1947.
-Since then, nearly 38,000 men and women from about 100 nations have studied abroad under its auspices.
+Ambassadorial Scholarships (previously Global Scholarships) started in 1947, are Rotary Foundation's oldest and best-known program.
+Since then, nearly 38,000 young men and women from about 100 nations have studied abroad under its auspices

-The purpose of the Global Scholarships program is to further international understanding and friendly relations among people of different countries and geographical areas.
+The purpose of the Scholarship program is to further international understanding and friendly relations among people of different countries and geographical areas

-Haddenham and District Rotary Club has hosted many Global Scholars from around the world who choose to come and study in Oxford.
+Haddenham and District Rotary has hosted many Scholars from around the world who choose to come and study in Oxford.

-The program sponsors several types of scholarships for undergraduate and graduate students as well as for qualified professionals pursuing vocational studies.
+The program sponsors several types of scholarships for undergraduate and graduate students as well as qualified professionals pursuing vocational studies.
 Today it is the world's largest privately funded international scholarships program.
-Nearly 800 scholarships were awarded by 2006 to recipients from about 70 countries who have studied in more than 70 nations.
+Over 800 scholarships have been awarded to scholars from about 70 countries and who have studied in more than 70 nations

 "The Rotary Foundation does some terrific

-things, not the least of which is the Global Scholarships program."
+things, not the least of which is the Scholarships program."